- Uptime: 99.99%

-If you think downtime and slow loading speed is bad for your online reputation – and they are bad, no doubt there – consider what a defaced web page or stolen user data could do to you.
+If you think downtime and the slow loading speed are bad for your online reputation – and they are bad, no doubt there – consider what a defaced web page or stolen user data could do to you.

 WP Engine does several things to boost security system-wide:

 - Implements specific WordPress security rules

 - Scans with automatic threat detection tools

 Thanks to its highly-knowledgeable specialists, WP Engine can help enterprises of any size benefit from the most optimized WordPress performance ever.

 If you have no idea what to put in – or, indeed, where to find – your .htaccess, WP Engine can help.
 If you are afraid your site can use additional SEO or speed optimization, WP Engine will have the answer or will put into your hands the right tools to find it yourself.

 The company plans scale marvelously so you can grow your online business seamlessly while enjoying the multiple benefits outstanding performance brings.
 Thanks to features like the proprietary LargeFS technology you can scale up infinitely.

 No growth is big enough to compromise the fast loading times (regardless of the number of visitors), unbreachable security, and impeccable uptime.

 All these factors combined boost user experience, which contributes heavily to SEO from one point on.